pragmaticLearner/pragmaticLearner/README.md

 - 👋 Hi, I’m @pragmaticLearner

-- 👀 My interests are in data engineering in Python however, I've already completed a few analysis projects on 'kaggle.com'.
+- 👀 My interests are in data engineering with Python however I'm at a stage where I am branching out, experiementing and starting to be interested in other areas of tech.

 - 🌱 I’m currently employed as a full time data engineer in FinTech using Python (PySpark, Airflow), AWS (with all services) and many other packages which are used in the industry to help achieve the solutions I need.